bakercp/ofxTwitter/README.md

 Keep Your Credentials Secret
 ----------------------------

-Keep your Twitter appp's secret key & access token SECRET!
-If someone else has the right info, they can use/misuse the Twitter API in your name and possibly have your Twitter's app's access revoked!
+Keep your Twitter app's secret key & access token SECRET!
+If someone else has the right info, they can use/misuse the Twitter API in your name and possibly have your Twitter app's access revoked!

 **DO NOT let anyone else see/use your Twitter app's Consumer Secret and/or Access Token Secret!**